abc1199281/SW_InterviewPrep/1_DataStructure/Others/DisjointSet.md

     - Constant time complexity for graph's connectivity.
 - Cons:
     - Almost nope.
-    - If we must to say, it requires O(n) for construction, two vector.
+    - If we must to say, it requires two vectors.

 ## 3. When to use:
 - Check connectivity.
-- Find the number of connected groups / un-counnected groups
+- Find the number of connected groups / un-counnected groups.

 ## 4. Implementation